-They say that couples who surf together, stay together – Hettie reports on why a surfing holiday might be the best thing for your relationship…
+They say that couples who surf together, stay together – Hettie reports on why a weekend away at Soul & Surf might be the best thing for your relationship…

 Whenever my husband and I plan anything romantic it usually revolves around surfing.
 Take him to a luxury hotel and he’s pacing like a caged animal within minutes.
-A Michelin starred restaurant and he sits there silently looking uncomfortable in a shirt.
+A fancy restaurant and he sits there silently looking uncomfortable in a shirt.
 From our engagement weekend spent road tripping along Portugal’s west coast, to a honeymoon around the best Balinese breaks, I’ve made my peace with it, so long as I get to choose where we stay.
 I’m fine with rustic, bohemian accommodation, so long as there’s a little luxury woven in.
 We’ve compromised on an aesthetic known as “surf chic”.
-So when it comes to planning our wedding anniversary and first night away without our baby, we need look no further than Soul & Surf.
-Not only is it an hour’s drive from the in-laws in case of an emergency but it perfectly embodies the vibe that we’re both looking for.
+So when it comes to planning our wedding anniversary and first night away without our baby, we need look no further than Soul & Surf that embodies the sort of vibe we’re both looking for.

 The achingly cool surf and yoga retreat is based at a Portuguese Farmhouse “quinta” in the Algarve and is the latest location to grace the brand’s portfolio that already boasts a jungle villa in Sri Lanka and cliff top hotel in India.